-The following table describes the Configuration Settings tab settings:
+The following table describes the Configuration Settings tab settings when Standalone Operation is not enabled for this device:

-Get Configuration from Server Retrieves configuration settings (i.e., web username, server, and local port) from the TFTP server specified in the Network Settings (see Table 1 on page 1).
-Web Username Provide a web username for this appliance.
-Web Password Provide a web password for logging into the appliance.
-Web Confirm Password Re-enter the web password for logging into the appli- ance.
-SIP Username Provide the username used for Session Initiation Proto- col (SIP) device registration.
-SIP Password Provide the password used for SIP device registration.
-SIP Confirm Password Re-enter the password used for SIP device registration.
-Server Identifies the IP address of the Nyquist server.
-Local Port Identifies the local port to be used for SIP communica- tions.
+Get Configuration from Server Retrieves configuration settings (i.e., web username, server, and local port) from the TFTP server specified in the Network Settings (see Table 4 on page 7).
+Web Username Displays the username of the current user.
 Emergency-All-Call Identifies the IP address, port number, cut level (vol- ume), and station list used for emergency all-call pages.
 All-Call Identifies the IP address, port number, cut level (vol- ume), and station list used for all-call pages.
 Audio Distribution Identifies the IP address, port number, cut level (vol- ume), and station list used for audio distribution.
-Multicast # Identifies the IP address, port number, cut level (vol- ume), and station list used for the multicast audio stream of one (or more) zones.
+Multicast # Identifies the IP address, port number, cut level (vol- ume), and station list used for the multicast audio stream of a specific zone.
+If this device belongs to more than one zone, then multiple Multicast # entries will be displayed.
+Nyquist Control Password Specifies a password used to secure Nyquist control messages between this device and the Nyquist server.
+This value must match the password specified on the Nyquist server to support certain Nyquist features, such as sound masking, amp protection mode, and sta- tion check-in.
+The specified password must be exactly 20 characters long and include uppercase, lowercase, and numeric characters.
+Note: This password cannot be set unless the Web Password has been changed from the default value.

-Table 4.
+Table 5.
 Configuration Settings (Standalone disabled)